Purchasing a property in Portugal is a relatively straight-forward process. Here we explain the fundamental points to bear in mind...

 - If you need finance

-- How much deposit you are prepared to pay (constructors in particular often offer a discount when a large deposit is paid)
+- How much deposit you are prepared to pay (construction companies in particular often offer discounts when a large deposit is paid)

-- If you wish to buy any of the fixtures and fittings
+- If you wish to buy any of the fixtures &: fittings

 Your offer should be discussed with us first - we usually know the client / owner very well and can help to negotiate a deal which is agreeable to both vendor and purchaser.